Add functionality to your playbook in using the Utility block

 You can configure multiple utility calls in any utility block.
 For example, you can set the label, severity, and status of a container using one utility block.

-Add custom code to your playbook with the code block
+Add custom code to your playbook with a custom function

 Use filters in your playbook to specify a subset of artifacts before further processing

 This documentation applies to the following versions of Splunk® SOAR (Cloud): current